Building Foundations for AI at Scale

 Visual Language

-Created a cohesive visual system that worked across all products while allowing for product-specific needs and emerging AI capabilities.
+Created a cohesive visual system that worked across all ML products while allowing for product-specific needs and emerging AI capabilities.

 🧩